Ralf Reski: Biography

 Ralf Reski studied biology, chemistry and pedagogy at the Universities of Giessen and Hamburg.

 He was awarded his doctorate in Genetics in 1990 by the University of Hamburg and received his habilitation in General Botany in 1994.

 From 1996 until 1999, he was a Heisenberg-Fellow of the German Research Foundation.

 He was appointed Distinguished Professor and entitled Ordinarius at the University of Freiburg in 1999, where he became Head of the newly established Department of Plant Biotechnology.
 From 2001 until 2011, Reski was Director Plant Biotechnology at the Centre for Applied Biosciences (ZAB, University of Freiburg).

 From 2010 until 2019 he was elected senator and speaker in the academic senat of the university Freiburg.

 Reski is founding principal investigator (PI) of four Excellence Clusters: the Centre for Biological Signalling Studies (bioss), the Centre for Integrative Biological Signalling Studies (CIBSS), Living, Adaptive and Energy-Autonomous Materials Systems (livMATs), and of the Spemann Graduate School of Biology and Medicine (SGBM).
 Since 2011, he also is Senior Fellow at the Freiburg Institute for Advanced Studies (FRIAS).
 SGBM, bioss and FRIAS are funded within the German Universities Excellence Initiative.
 Furthermore, Reski is a founding PI of the Freiburg Initiative for Systems Biology (FRISYS) funded by the Federal Ministry of Education and Research (BMBF).
 Reski was one of the board members of the International Union of Biological Sciences (IUBS) from 2009 to 2012.
-Since 2010, Reski is coordinator of QualFEEM, a TEMPUS-project for the improvement of Higher Education in the field of "environmental management and ecology" at the Russian Universities in Altai, Novosibirsk, Omsk and Tyumen.
+From 2010 until 2013, Reski was the coordinator of QualFEEM, a TEMPUS-project for the improvement of Higher Education in the field of "environmental management and ecology" at the Russian Universities in Altai, Novosibirsk, Omsk and Tyumen.
 In 2011 Reski was co-founder of the Trinational Institute for Plant Research (TIP).

 In 2011 Ralf Reski was elected as lifetime member of the Heidelberg Academy of Sciences and Humanities (German:Heidelberger Akademie der Wissenschaften).

 In 2012 he organized a Plant Biology Congress which attracted 1000 researchers from about 60 countries.

 In 2013 Reski became senior fellow at the University of Strasbourg Institute for Advanced Study (USIAS).

-In 2015 he became the project coordinator of the Erasmus Programme "Trans-regional environmental awareness for sustainable usage of water resources" – in short TREASURE-WATER that addresses higher education and training for the sustainable management of shared natural water resources in the area of the Russian Federation and Kazakhstan.
+From 2015 until 2019 he was the project coordinator of the Erasmus Programme "Trans-regional environmental awareness for sustainable usage of water resources" – in short TREASURE-WATER that addresses higher education and training for the sustainable management of shared natural water resources in the area of the Russian Federation and Kazakhstan.